-➢ Is there a school bus?
+- ➤ Is there a school bus?

-No, there is no school bus, but public transport in Almere and surrounding areas is well organised.

-Are there dining facilities on campus?
+No there is no school bus but public transport in Almere and surround. - No, there is no school bus, but public transport in Almere and surrounding areas is well organised. - Are there dining facilities on campus?
 The school has a small canteen which is open during the lunch break and sells snacks.
-We encourage students to bring their own food from home in a lunch box.
+We encourage students to bring their own food from home in a lunch box. - Do students wear a uniform?

-Do students wear a uniform?
-Our students do not wear a uniform.

-My child requires learning support.
+Our students do not wear a uniform. - My child requires learning support.
 What does the school offer?
 International School Almere offers additional learning needs for children.
 We suggest that you upload any documentation you have to support your application.

-10. Final Note
+9. Final Note